High-speed rail in Europe: Denmark

 In 2013 the Danish Government (consisting of the parties: the Social Democrats, the Danish Social Liberal Party and the Socialist People's Party) along with the supporting party Red–Green Alliance and the opposition party Danish People's Party entered an ambitious political agreement on the infrastructure project called "The Train Fund DK".
 The main component of the agreement is to raise taxes on the oil companies operating in the Danish parts of the North Sea in order to raise 2,8 billion pounds earmarked for railway upgrades.
-The first priority is to reduce the travelling time between Denmark's two biggest cities, Copenhagen and Aarhus to two hours.
+The first priority is to reduce the travel time between Denmark's two biggest cities, Copenhagen and Aarhus to two hours.
 This includes upgrading all main lines to handle speeds up to 200 km/h and building three new high-speed lines with speeds up to 250 km/h, which later can be upgraded to 300 km/h.
 Furthermore, all main lines and many regional lines will be electrified.

 Finland

 In Finland the national railway company VR operates tilting Alstom Pendolino trains.
 The trains reach their maximum speed of 220 km/h in regular operation on a 60 km route between Kerava and Lahti.
 This portion of track was opened in 2006.
 The trains can run at 200 km/h on a longer route between Helsinki and Seinäjoki and peak at that speed between Helsinki and Turku.
 The main railway line between Helsinki and Oulu is being upgraded between Seinäjoki and Oulu to allow for trains to run at speeds between 160 and 200 km/h.
 Other parts of the Finnish railway network are limited to lower speed.

 Between 2007 and 2010 the Russian line from the Finnish border to Saint Petersburg was electrified and improved to allow higher running speeds.
-The Finnish line (Riihimäki – Saint Petersburg Railway) was also upgraded where needed, mostly to 200 km/h.
+The Finnish line was also upgraded where needed, mostly to 200 km/h.
 In 2010, a new service called Allegro started between Helsinki and Saint Petersburg, using the improved network.
 The service has a journey time of 3½ hours.
 It utilizes a new Pendolino model, supporting both Finnish and Russian standards.
 Four new trains have been delivered, with a top speed of 220 km/h.
 As of 2022, the service is on hold, a consequence of the 2022 Russian invasion of Ukraine.

 The planned Helsinki–Turku high-speed railway featuring new track from Espoo to Salo would be capable of maximum speeds of 300 km/h, making this the fastest railway in Finland once built.